carmencchow/cyclistic_casestudy/README.md

 ![hourly_rides](https://github.com/user-attachments/assets/6c713975-6ccc-4401-b45d-c566ec18a0c6)

-The chart above shows two peaks of high activity for annual members: between 6-8am and 4-6pm, with the most active hour being 8am and 5pm, which could indicate when members are heading to and from work.
-On the other hand, the majority of casual bike rides take place between 8am and 7pm, beginning with a steady increase from 8am to 5pm.
+The chart above shows two peaks of high activity for annual members: between 6-8am and 4-6pm, with the most active hours being 8am and 5pm.
+These peaks likely reflect when member are commuting to and from work.
+In contrast, the majority of casual bike rides take place between 8am and 7pm, showing a steady increase in activity from 8am to 5pm.

 ![monthly_rides](https://github.com/user-attachments/assets/bd62f6c4-ab37-4ff6-bde8-8cd15651444e)